steven-solomon/soonernotfaster/content/posts/how-to-test-private-methods-in-ruby-and-rails.md

 Now that the feature work is done, how do you test this change?

-## Solution
+## Testing strategy

 Since public functions ultimately invoke the private ones.
 We would expect that a change in those private methods, should either result in a change of state, or a change in behavior of the class.
 These difference will be observable via the public methods of the class.

 In order to test that behavior we need to construct a set of test data that will exercise the private method in the way we want.

-Here we do this with the public by passing in only pending transactions to the `Account`, then we check that the balance is `zero`.
+Here we do this by passing in only pending transactions to the `Account`, then we check that the balance is `zero`.

 ```ruby
 it 'ignores pending transactions' do